 True armyworms (Mythimna unipuncta) are a species of moth that lays their eggs in lush, green grasses.
 They mainly affect corn and wheat production.
 Pastures and grassy hay fields can also be at risk of damage.

-Alfalfa (Medicago sativa) is a valuable forage crop in Wisconsin, that supports dairy and livestock production.
-However, alfalfa production can be threatened by the alfalfa weevil (Hypera postica), a beetle pest that can significantly damage alfalfa foliage if left unmanaged.
+Alfalfa is a valuable forage crop in Wisconsin that supports dairy and livestock production.
+Alfalfa can be threatened by the alfalfa weevil (Hypera postica), an early-season pest that feeds on alfalfa leaves and may severely damage first-crop and second-crop alfalfa fields.

 Pricing standing alfalfa requires an open conversation between buyer and seller, with both parties understanding the inherent value of the forage as well as the cost and risks of harvesting.